cfpb/design-system/docs/pages/dropdowns.md

   from a usability perspective; see the use cases section below for more details.
 use_cases: >-
-  While dropdowns are easy to implement, they aren’t always the best choice from a usability perspective.
+  While selects are easy to implement, they aren’t always the best choice from a usability perspective.

-  Use dropdowns when:
+  Use selects when:

   * You have a long list of finite options.

-If the list is shorter than around six items, radio buttons might work better.
-If the options include something open ended, a text input field is better.
+    * If the list is shorter than around six items, [radio buttons](https://cfpb.github.io/design-system/components/radio-buttons) or [checkboxes](https://cfpb.github.io/design-system/components/checkboxes) might work better.
+    * If the options include something open ended, a [text input](https://cfpb.github.io/design-system/components/text-inputs) field is better.
   * You need structured data for a long list.

-For instance, an open text field for “state” could be entered as Missouri or MO.
-So if this needs to be standardized, a dropdown facilitates this standardization.
+    * For instance, an open text field for “state” could be entered as Missouri or MO.
+So if this needs to be standardized, a select facilitates this standardization.
   * The list options are familiar to the user.

-A dropdown is not a good place to introduce new or complicated terms or concepts.
-For instance, if the question is “What’s your favorite color of the rainbow,” a dropdown could be a good choice.
+    * A select is not a good place to introduce new or complicated terms or concepts.
+    * For instance, if the question is “What’s your favorite color of the rainbow,” a select could be a good choice.
 The options are familiar and there are more than six.
-You don’t want the user to have to read and absorb a lot of new information in a dropdown.
 behavior: ""
 accessibility: >-
-  ### Dropdowns
+  ### Selects

-  * Keep in mind that dropdowns behave differently on various mobile devices, taking up different amounts of real estate and requiring different interactions.

-  * Mobile also doesn’t allow for the use of typeahead to navigate quickly to an item in a list, so navigating long lists can be especially cumbersome.
+  Keep in mind that selects behave differently on various mobile devices, taking up different amounts of real estate and requiring different interactions.
+Mobile also doesn’t allow for the use of typeahead to navigate quickly to an item in a list, so navigating long lists can be especially cumbersome.

   ### Multiselects